Plyometrics: Method

-In the depth jump, the athlete experiences a shock on landing in which the hip, knee, and ankle extensor muscles undergo a powerful eccentric contraction.
+In the depth jumps, the athlete experiences a shock on landing in which the hip, knee, and ankle extensor muscles undergo a powerful eccentric contraction.
 For the muscles to respond explosively, the eccentric contraction is then quickly switched to the isometric (when the downward movement stops) and then the concentric contraction, in a minimum amount of time.
 This allows the athlete to jump upward as high as possible.

 In the eccentric contraction, the muscles are involuntarily lengthened, while in the concentric contraction, the muscles are shortened after being tensed.
 Most of the stretching and shortening takes place in the tendons that attach to the muscles involved rather than in the muscles.

-To execute the depth jump, the athlete stands on a raised platform, usually not greater than 20–30 in high, and then steps out and drops down in a vertical pathway to make contact with the floor.
+To execute the depth jump, the athlete stands on a raised platform, usually not greater than 50–75 cm high, and then steps out and drops down in a vertical pathway to make contact with the floor.
 The height used by most athletes is usually quite low in the early stages of training.
 The key is how high the athlete jumps in relation to the height of the takeoff platform.
 Technique and jump height are most important at this time.

 While the body is dropping, the athlete consciously prepares the muscles for the impact by tensing the muscles.
 The flooring upon which the athlete drops down on should be somewhat resilient, mainly for prevention of injury.
 Upon making contact with the floor, the athlete then goes into slight leg flex to absorb some of the force for safety.
 However, the main role played by the muscles and tendons is to withstand the force that is experienced in the landing.
 This force is withstood in eccentric contraction.
 When muscle contraction is sufficiently great, it is able to stop the downward movement very quickly.

 This phase is sometimes called the phase of amortization in which the athlete absorbs some of the force and stops downward movement by the strong eccentric contraction of the muscles.
 The strong eccentric contraction prepares the muscles to switch to the concentric contraction in an explosive manner for takeoff.